d0tTino/TBDSpaceRPG/MCP-PowerShell-Guide.md

     )

     try {
-        # Check if port is in use
+        # Check if port is in use (cross-platform)
-        $inUse = Get-NetTCPConnection -LocalPort $Port -ErrorAction SilentlyContinue
+        $inUse = Test-NetConnection -ComputerName 'localhost' -Port $Port -InformationLevel Quiet

         if ($inUse) {
-            Write-Warning "Port $Port is already in use!"
+            Write-Warning "Port $Port is already in use!" return $false
-            Write-Warning "Process using port: $(Get-Process -Id $inUse[0].OwningProcess -ErrorAction SilentlyContinue | Select-Object -ExpandProperty ProcessName)" return $false
         }

         return $true
     }
     catch {